 We have tried to make our site as accessible as possible for all visitors.
 We have carried out user, browser and operating system testing, including accessibility testing with users that have disabilities.

 Our goal for the website is that all pages should meet the AA standards of the World Wide Web Consortium's Web Content Accessibility Guidelines (WCAG) 2.0.

 Listen to or translate our website with BrowseAloud

 Listen to our website by using free software called BrowseAloud.
 BrowseAloud can read the content of this site out to you and offer translations* of the site into many other languages.
 You can use the BrowseAloud tool on every page to listen to the content on that page.
-Visit the BrowseAloud website for more information and to add the link to your device's browser.
+Visit the BrowseAloud website for more information.

 * Translations are through BrowseAloud partner programme with Google Translate.
 Eastbourne Borough Council and Lewes District Council cannot be held responsible for the quality or accuracy of the translations.

 Using BrowseAloud, you can change the colour scheme and text size to meet your needs.
 The options you choose here will be stored on your computer in a file called a 'cookie' (read about cookies on our site) and used every time you visit this website.